 - 1 3/4 cups sugar (I like a 1 1/4 cups)

 - 1/4 teaspoon salt

 - Preheat oven to 500º.
 Make sure your oven is clean before you start!

 - Beat cream cheese with electric mixer in large bowl until very smooth.
 Blend in lemon juice and vanilla.
 Sift sugar, flour and salt together and gradually beat into cheese.
 Beat until creamy, smooth and light, about 5 minutes.
-Beat in eggs and yolks one at a time.
+Beat in eggs and yolks one at a time, being careful to not over beat.
 Blend in cream.
 Pour into crust.
 Place filled pan on a baking sheet lined with parchment paper or foil.

 - Bake 12 minutes.

 - Run a sharp knife around the edge of the pan.
-Cool cake completely and refrigerate at least 24 hours before serving.
+Cool cake completely, wrap loosely, and refrigerate at least 24 hours before serving.